 CLI Reference

-Every npx vektor command — from first-run setup to the interactive memory browser, REM cycle, and morning briefing.
+Every vektor command — from first-run setup to REM compression and morning briefings.

 All Commands

-npx vektor remRun the REM dream cycle on your memory database.
-Compresses up to 50 fragments into 3 core insights.
-Safe to run while your agent is idle.
+vektor remRun the REM dream cycle on your memory database.
+Compresses fragments into core insights.

-npx vektor briefingGenerate a morning briefing from the last 24 hours of memory.
-Outputs a structured summary to stdout — inject into your agent's system prompt.
+vektor briefingGenerate a morning briefing from the last 24 hours of memory.
+Inject into your agent's system prompt.

 setup